 I was so pleased with this STEM gal and her HEA, and I can’t wait to read the next book in this series.

-ALSO, I’d like to highlight my favorite passage in the book, because it’s one of the most queer-friendly bits of a straight M/F romance that I’ve ever read:
+ALSO, I’d like to highlight my favorite passage in the book, because it’s one of the most queer-friendly bits of a non-queer romance that I’ve ever read:

 “That beard made her fingers itch to stroke it, or to grab her smartphone and photograph it for posterity… she’d rack up a million liked within the day, for sure, if not some kind of award for heroism on behalf of male-attracted humanity.”

 “Male-attracted humanity.”
 YES!
-In a typical straight M/F romance, this would say “women.”
+In a typical non-queer romance, this would say “women.”
 I’ve seen that kind of thing a bazillion times.
 The problem being that “women” ignores – and this is just my starting list – lesbians, ace women, and non-binary folks and men who are attracted to men.
-“Male-attracted humanity” is a phrase that instead recognizes those people exist, describing the world as it is, rather than with heterosexist blinders on.
+“Male-attracted humanity” is a phrase that recognizes those people exist, describing the world as it is.
 It’s a jolt of inclusion instead of exclusion.
 Thanks Ms. Cole!

 And that’s the list of my favorite nerdy and geeky romance novels!
-Hope you found something interesting.
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!